txt/se21/docs/hw1.md

 ## Motivation
 Do you think that any one SE subect can teach you **all** about SE?
-If so then you clealy have  a very high opinion of faculty at NC State (and I thank you for that).
+If so then you clearly have  a very high opinion of faculty at NC State (and I thank you for that).

 But,    the truth is, we cannot teach you it all.
-But we can teach you how you can lear, on an on-going basis, the parts of "it all" that interest you.
+But we can teach you how you can learn, on an on-going basis, the parts of "it all" that interest you.